De libero arbitrio voluntatis: Book One

-The dialogue begins with Evodius enquiring of Augustine "whether God is not the cause of evil".
+On the first part the dialogue begins with Evodius enquiring of Augustine "whether God is not the cause of evil".
 In answer, Augustine first distinguishes between evil that is done and evil that is suffered; the latter is caused by God as a punishment for sin, but God is not the cause of sin itself.
 It would not be just for God to punish sinners if they did not sin of their own free will (ch.
 I).
 Augustine goes on to show that all sin arises from evil desire – that is, desire for "those things which cannot be possessed without the risk of losing them" (ch.
 II–IV).
+The dialogue progresses examining what is evil and they search for the origin of sin.
+Adultery, murder and sacrilege are investigated.

-This leads to a debate on the question of whether temporal laws are just if they do not condemn all forms of evil desire; Augustine argues that these laws are just if they derive their principles from the eternal law (ch.
+This leads to a debate on the question of whether temporal laws are just if they do not condemn all forms of evil desire; the first, second and third reasons which might characterize them as such are dismissed, and, finally, Augustine argues that these laws are just if they derive their principles from the eternal law (ch.
 V–VI).
-The eternal law requires that "everything be ordered in the highest degree"; as applied to a person's inner life, this means that the reason should always rule over the emotions.
+The eternal law requires that "everything be ordered in the highest degree"; as applied to a person's inner life as well as all else, due to the Divine Providence.
+Thus, the only actual reason for sin would be passion - the desire for the temporary put before the desire for the Eternal, therefore inverting the order of things as they should be.

 Since this is the natural order of things, it is not possible for reason to be overthrown by desire unless it voluntarily submits, in which case the sinner is worthy of punishment (ch.
 VII–XIV).

-The book ends with some further discussion on the eternal and temporal laws, and the respective authority of each (ch.
-XV–XVI).
+On the second part, they discuss the status of men regarding other beings (i.e. animals) and the submission to reason - the wise man.

+On the third part, the four virtues are mentioned and the results of either a virtuous life or a sinful one - the very last paragraph introduces the second book.